Reflections on the Song of Solomon

 I attend wedding receptions more often than some people do.
 You can often find me, along with many others, huddled at the outskirts of the hall, trying to carry on a conversation by shouting over the sounds of loud music.
 Oftentimes, there isn't anyone actually dancing.
 I'm not sure we know how to celebrate well.
 I know I don’t.
 But, we do know that there is something to celebrate.
 And, there is!

 There is a longing deep within us, deeply a part of who we are, that causes us to reach out to another person.
 We desire to know and be known by that person.
 Let's face it folks, some of people's greatest life decisions are made (for better or worse!) on the basis of romantic love.
 The sexual desire is a deeply personal thing, coming out of the very core of our being.
 It can impel us toward great sacrifices and great good.
+The poet Dante's unrequited love for a woman named Beatrice led him to the very gate of heaven.
+But, it can also be the source of some of the stupidest decisions (and actions) that people make.
+It can degenerate into a selfish sensuality that loses respect and regard for other people and seeks only physical gratification.

 When our sexuality becomes disconnected from our respect and regard for others it can become a monstrous thing.
 When sacred commitments are disregarded, and selfish desires dominate our lives, our lives become chaos.
 This, I think, is the danger pornography can sometimes have for people.
 It can dehumanize sex by making another person simply an object of sexual arousal.
 It can focus attention on sex itself — instead of the deep personal longings that are naturally connected with our sexual desires.